paytabscom/paytabs-android-library-sample/README.md

 val tokeniseType = PaytabsTokenise.NONE // tokenise is off
-                   or PaytabsTokenise.USER_OPTIONAL // tokenise if optional as per user approval or PaytabsTokenise.USER_MANDATORY // tokenise is forced as per user approval or PaytabsTokenise.MERCHANT_MANDATORY // tokenise is forced
+                   or PaytabsTokenise.USER_OPTIONAL // tokenise if optional as per user approval or PaytabsTokenise.USER_MANDATORY // tokenise is forced as per user approval or PaytabsTokenise.MERCHANT_MANDATORY // tokenise is forced without user approval

 val tokenFormat =  PaytabsTokenFormat.Hex32Format()
                    or PaytabsTokenFormat.NoneFormat()